ce-craneww/craneww/README.md

 # Crane Worldwide Logistics — Analytics Take-Home Exercise

+Note on viz tools: I initially attempted to use Power BI Desktop and Hex for visualizations.
+Both required a corporate domain email for signup/authentication, which wasn't available in this context.
+I pivoted to Snowflake's built-in Snowsight charting as a practical alternative — it's directly connected to the data and requires no additional tooling.
+In a real work environment I'd use Tableau, Power BI, or Hex connected to Snowflake.

 ## Scenario
 A new CEO just started and asked for a review of current data to understand "how things are going."
 This repo contains my exploratory analysis, key SQL queries, visuals, and a summary of findings and recommendations.